andrasq/node-microreq/README.md

 Options:

-- url - web address string to call to.
+    `url` - web address string to call to.
 If provided, it must not be blank.
 To make a call to the all-defaults webpage `GET http://localhost:80/`, use the empty uri `{}`.
-- body - body to send, if any.
+    `body` - body to send, if any.
-- noReqEnd - do not call `req.end()` after writing the body, let the caller append more data.
+    `noReqEnd` - do not call `req.end()` after writing the body, let the caller append more data.
 This also sends a "Transfer-Encoding: chunked" request header.
-- noResListen - return as soon as the response header arrives, let the caller listen for `res.on('data')` and `res.on('end')
+    `noResListen` - return as soon as the response header arrives, let the caller listen for `res.on('data')` and `res.on('end')`.

 The above options control the behavior of `micro-request`; All other options are send on to `http`.